-Part of the rhetoric used in the recent US elections was interesting.
+Part of the rhetoric used in the 2016 US elections was interesting.
 Donald Trump talked about making America great again.
 He would be responsible for seeing America win and keep on winning and even if the world begged them to stop, they would still win.
 This language says two things.
 First, Americans do not believe their nation is seen as the world’s greatest.
 Second, they need a messiah figure, Trump, to lead them to greatness.
 The fact that more than half of voters supported him suggests they believe Trump will be America’s self-proclaimed messiah.

 The Advent Season has something to say about messiahs.
 This time of year we stop and remember the birth of Jesus.
 But his birth did not happen in a vacuum, it took place in an historic context.
 The period approaching Jesus’ birth was difficult for Jews.
 The Roman Empire ruled and occupied their land.
 Herod, the local governor, was a tyrant.
 There was an expectation of the coming Messiah created by the Old Testament Prophets, which given the context, meant they were looking for a political leader who would throw off the shackles of Rome and create a Jewish nation that would lead the world.